ChengyueGongR/Frequency-Agnostic/README.md

 ## Experiments
 The hyper-parameters are set for `pytorch 0.3` version, and there may be some changes for `pytorch 0.4` version.
 (Also, the post-process should be changed for `pytorch 0.4`)

 We have also seen exact reproduction numbers change when changing underlying GPU.

 Therefore, the guide below produces results similar to the numbers reported.
-If you have some difficulties at reproducing the final results, just ask the first author for help (e-mail: cygong@pky.edu.cn)
+If you have some difficulties at reproducing the final results, just ask the first author for help (e-mail: cygong@pku.edu.cn)

 ## Word level WikiText-2 (WT2) with AWD-LSTM
 Run the following commands: